Artificial daylight supplementation

 Artificial daylight supplementation is the use of artificially generated lighting in the living areas of animals such as poultry, to extend the egg laying season of the birds.
-It is used commonly in commercial farms for chickens, ducks, and other birds, and the opposite, light deprivation, is used in most breeds geese who have opposite laying seasons.
+It is used commonly in commercial farms for chickens, ducks, and other birds, and the opposite, light deprivation, is used in most breeds of geese who have opposite laying seasons.

 History

 The first recorded successful use of artificial lighting to increase egg production was in 1895, by Dr. E. C. Waldorf.
 It started to be used commercially in 1920.

 It was commonly believed that the increase in daylight caused an increase in egg production because it allowed for more feeding time of the laying hens, although in 1939, it was discovered by two scientists, Burmester and Card, that as little as 6 hours of daylight was enough time to allow the poultry to feed.

 Use

 Artificial light supplementation is used commonly in large commercial farms, to extend the laying season of the poultry.
 It is used commonly for chickens, ducks, geese, and other birds.
 It is meant to supplement the natural sunlight received by the birds that stimulates their egg production, during the shorter days of the year.